By Jocelyn Aspa and Bryan Mc Govern

 Emerald Health Botanicals, previously Emerald Health therapeutics, is a licensed medical marijuana producer under MMPR.
 As a federal research grant recipient, the company conducts research and development into the characterization of cannabis strains and cultivation technologies.
 It also collaborates with academic and medical research to help gain further understanding of the effect of cannabis on humans.

 Like most other Canadian marijuana stocks, Emblem is a licensed producer in Canada, currently using the latest in indoor grow science.
-The company’s new facility located in Ontario, was designed with a purpose to cultivate and cure cannabis for medicinal use.
-Emblem given the go-ahead in December 2016 from Health Canada to begin production of cannabis oil.
+The company’s new facility located in Ontario was designed with a purpose to cultivate and cure cannabis for medicinal use.
+Emblem gave the go-ahead in December 2016 from Health Canada to begin production of cannabis oil.

 Invictus MD (TSXV:IMH)